Paul O'Kane

-Paul Francis O'Kane (born 21 March 1988) is a Scottish Labour and Co-operative politician who has served as a Member of the Scottish Parliament (MSP) for the West Scotland region since 2021.
+Paul Francis O'Kane (born 21 March 1988) is a Scottish Labour and Co-operative politician.
+He served as a Member of the Scottish Parliament (MSP) for the West Scotland region from 2021 until 2026.

 Early life

-Born in Paisley Raised in Neilston, Paul O'Kane attended St Thomas' Primary in Neilston and St Luke's High School in Barrhead, where he was Head Boy.
-From there he went onto study at the University of Glasgow for an MA (Hons) in English Literature and Politics.
+Born in Paisley, and growing up in Neilston (where his maternal family are from), O'Kane attended St Thomas' Primary in Neilston and St Luke's High School in Barrhead.
+From there he went on to study at the University of Glasgow for an MA (Hons) in English Literature and Politics.
 Whilst attending the University of Glasgow, he was chair of the University Labour Club.
+O'Kane's paternal grandparents came from Derry and Co.Tyrone in N.Ireland.
+They settled in Ladyton, Bonhill in the Vale of Leven, West Dunbartonshire where O'Kane's father attended St Patrick's High School in Dumbarton and played football as a goalkeeper at county and Scottish level for the school and then at junior level for Vale of Leven FC.

 Third Sector career

 After graduating from university in 2010, O'Kane worked as a Development Officer with Volunteer Centre East Dunbartonshire.
-He then worked for the Beardmore Trust in Clydebank.
+He then worked for the Beardmore Trust in Clydebank, West Dunbartonshire.
 Prior to his election to the Scottish Parliament, he worked for seven years with ENABLE Scotland, a major learning disability charity and social care provider, leaving the role of Policy and Participation Manager upon his election to Parliament.

 Political career

-O'Kane worked as a parliamentary researcher to two Scottish Labour MPs, Jim Murphy (2007–10) and Gemma Doyle (2012–13).
+O'Kane worked as a parliamentary researcher to two Scottish Labour MPs, Jim Murphy MP for East Renfrewshire (2007–10) and Gemma Doyle MP for West Dunbartonshire (2012–13).
 He served as a member of East Renfrewshire Council from 2012, representing the people of Neilston, Uplawmoor and Newton Mearns North and served as Deputy Education convenor.
 He was re-elected in 2017 to represent the new council ward Newton Mearns North and Neilston following boundary changes and became Deputy Leader of East Renfrewshire Council as well as Convenor for Education and Equalities.
 He was the Scottish Labour group leader on the council from 2017 to 2021.

 He stood down as a councillor at the 2022 council elections.

 On 6 April 2015, he was chased down a street in Barrhead by a man with a chainsaw while campaigning for Jim Murphy in the 2015 general election.

 O'Kane was chosen to defend the Renfrewshire South constituency at the 2016 Scottish Parliament election, succeeding retiring MSP Hugh Henry.

 Finishing second with 9,864 votes (33.2%), he was unsuccessful in retaining the constituency, which saw the Scottish National Party's Tom Arthur win the seat.